LDGerrits/QuickZone/docs/usage.md

 # Usage

+QuickZone is designed around a three-tier architecture: Zones (the space), Groups (the entities), and Observers (the logic bridge).

 ## Zones

 Zones represent physical areas in the world.
 They are mathematical boundaries that can be static (fixed in space) or dynamic (following a part).
 They can be created from existing parts or defined manually with a CFrame and Size.